Table of Contents

 This means that the distribution has effectively become a uniform one over the sequences, each with probability .
 This is called the Asymptotic Equipartition Property.

-Third: if the underlying distribution is a , the probability of any particular empirical distribution depends on its entropy:
+Third: if the underlying distribution is a , the probability of any particular empirical distribution depends on its entropy only as:

-Before we move on, let’s sum up the results of this section in a table.
+Before we move on, we’ll sum up the results of this section in a table:

 Distribution with with